amf60/Vac_Covid19_BR_SC_Combinations_of_Concern_3/README.md

 # FINALLY I DE-EXCELLED!!!!
 ## Brief Comments and conclusions:

-* With the help of the Alura Bootcamp Applied Data Sciences II, Alura courses Programming with Python, Python for DataSciences, services as stackoverflow, medium and others, I accomplished my objective to deliver all the 3 phases of this module 3 project entirely within one Google Colab notebook () using Python related packages.
+* With the help of the Alura Bootcamp Applied Data Sciences II, Alura courses Programming with Python, Python for DataSciences, services as stackoverflow, medium and others, I accomplished my objective to deliver all the 3 phases of this module 3 project entirely within one Google Colab notebook (M3_sc0207_07am.ipynb) using Python related packages.
+This notebook is located on My Drive > Alura DS Bootacamp > Combinations of Concern > Vac_C19_M3_Alura_sc0207_07am

 * We notice that, up to 30 Jun 21, in the Brazilian state of Santa Catarina, the previously trend of 12% registrations of covid_19 vaccinations with 'Combinations of Concern' is still valid (368,833 (CoC_1 + CoC_3) out of a total of 3,133,344 registrations).